kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

    Configurations that cannot work without a pod IP (network probes, host ports) are rejected by validation (see [Validation](#validation)).
-2. The kubelet uses a new CRI field to tell the runtime to create the sandbox network namespace with only the loopback interface and to skip all the network plumbing (e.g., runtimes that normally invoke CNI plugins would skip that step).
+2. The kubelet uses a new CRI field to tell the runtime to create the sandbox network namespace with only the loopback interface and to skip the default-pod-network plumbing (e.g., runtimes that normally invoke CNI plugins to attach the sandbox to the default pod network would skip that step).
 3. The pod runs with empty `status.podIP`/`status.podIPs` and becomes `Ready` without waiting for an IP. `status.hostIP` is still reported.
 4. The endpoints and endpointslice controllers never select the pod into